Introduction of BNS Section 73

 BNS Section 73 : 10 Key Point

-- Cognizable Offense: The offense under BNS Section 73 is cognizable, meaning that law enforcement can arrest the offender without a warrant, emphasizing the seriousness of the violation.
+The offence under Section 73 is cognizable, which means police can arrest the offender without a warrant.
+This highlights the seriousness of unauthorized publications and allows quick action to prevent further harm.

 Examples